 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Trinity Croft CE Primary Academy takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+Trinity Croft C of E Primary Academy takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, the Headteacher will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
+In these cases, the Headteacher/Executive Head or Head of School will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher/Executive Head or Head of School will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Trinity Croft CE Primary Academy will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, Trinity Croft will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.